 Subject: | Technology |

-Technology is an inspiring practical subject.
-Using creativity and imagination, learners design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+Subject Overview: In KS3 Technology we cover three areas, Design Technology, Hospitality and Graphics.
+These are run on a carousel throughout each year in KS3.
+Design Technology is an inspiring practical subject.
+Using creativity and imagination, learners design and make products that solve real and relevant problems within a variety of contexts, considering their own and othersâ needs, wants and values.
 Through the evaluation of past and present Design and Technology, they develop a critical understanding of its impact on daily life and the wider world.
 Food is a vital part of our daily lives and is essential for life.
+In studying Hospitality and Catering, learners will develop their knowledge and understanding of nutrition, healthy eating, food preparation, hygiene, cooking techniques, and sensory characteristics.
+They will also develop practical making skills and learn about the function of key ingredients.
 Graphics is ideally suited to learners with a passion for creativity, design and practical talent.
 The skills learners will develop are: drawing and sketching, use of digital editing, typography, application of colour, producing publishing layouts, image capture and manipulation through photography, web based design and many more.
 At GCSE level, students can study a range of Technology subjects that offer learners the chance to develop a range of skills and lead directly onto A levels or Level 3 courses.
-The subjects we offer are; Level 2 Hospitality and Catering – Exam board WJEC Level 2 Construction in the Built Environment Eduqas |
+The subjects we offer are; Level 2 Hospitality and Catering â Exam board WJEC Level 2 Engineering â Exam board Eduqas Level 2 Construction in the Built Environment Eduqas GCSE Design Technology – Exam board Eduqas |

 Key Stage 3 All learners at Key stage 3 cover all areas of Technology throughout the year on a carousel.
 This means they could do any area at any given time of the year depending on the carousel they are currently participating in.
-The areas covered are Hospitality & Catering, Design Technology and Graphics |
+The areas covered are Hospitality & Catering, Design Technology and Graphics | |||

 Content: | Year 7: | Year 8: | Year 9: |